brianglass/orthocal-python/README.md

 	SECRET_KEY - the Django secret key
-	TZ - a valid timezone; the default is America/Los_angeles BASE_URL - the part of the url common to all urls on the site; the default is https://orthocal.info
+	TZ - a valid timezone; the default is America/Los_angeles BASE_URL - the part of the url common to all urls on the site; the default is https://orthocal.info PORT - the port for the web service to listen on; This must be set.
+There is no default.